huge0366/huge0366.github.io/_pages/Historical_Geography_Lab.md

 Research Assistant / Postdoctoral Fellow
 -----
-I always welcome outstanding candidates to fill RA & Postdoctoral.
+I always welcome outstanding candidates to fill RA & Postdoctoral posts.
 For interested applicants, please drop me an email to request for more details.

 For potential Ph.D. students
 -----